 By now we’ve all heard that heroin abuse and addiction are still on the rise, leading to shockingly high numbers of overdoses.
-According to the CDC, between 2002 and 2013, the rate of heroin-related overdose deaths nearly quadrupled, and more than 8,200 people died in 2013.
+According to the CDC, between 2002 and 2013, the rate of heroin-related overdose deaths nearly quadrupled, and more than 47,000 overdose deaths in 2017.

 The CDC has a lot of information on their website about what is being done and what can be done about this problem.
 Basically, it will take education, prevention, and treatment for those at risk for this type of addiction.
 More people need to understand the risks associated with any type of opiate use, and also learn how easily a person can switch from using prescription painkillers to heroin.

 According to the CDC, here is what is being done, and what else can be done: